narutoDev/EasyTravel/README.md

 # EasyTravel
-A minecraft spigot plugin to help players reach far destinations
+A minecraft spigot plugin to help players reach far destinations in their minecraft world